Vinay-ak/Twitter-Trends/README.md

 ## To-Do

-- Add more browsers support
+- Add more browsers support.

-- Automate twitter/X log-in
+- Automate twitter/X log-in.

-- Improve frontend of the django app
+- Improve frontend of the Django app.

+- Deploy the app.